lyptt/chameleon/README.md

 ## Requirements:

 - **A relational DB**.
 Currently we only support PostgreSQL 14.
 Older versions may work but aren't tested against.
 Other DBs are not planned to be supported in the medium to long term future.
 - **A job queue**.
-Currently we only support AWS SQS, other open job queue technologies will be supported in the future (e.g. RabbitMQ).
+Currently we support AWS SQS, and RabbitMQ.
+For SQS you must create the queues yourself, for RabbitMQ they're created on startup.
 - **An in-memory DB**.
 Currently we only support Redis.
 - **A CDN**.
 Currently we support AWS S3, and any file store accessible from your instance's server via a local file path.